noisymime/iaq_board-c3/README.md

 ![](images/iaq-device-c3.jpeg)

 # IAQ C3 (Indoor Air Quality) Board
 IAQ Board is a DIY (Do-It-Yourself) device for measuring internal air quality.
-This device is a fork of the [amazing work by Badn1nja](https://github.com/Badn1nja/iaq_board_fork) with the goals of updating the PCB to use the newer ESP32-C3 and to provide a more complete case and stand solution.
+This device is a fork of the [amazing work by Nikolay Kitanov](https://github.com/nkitanov/iaq_board) with the goals of updating the PCB to use the newer ESP32-C3 and to provide a more complete case and stand solution.

 **And here is my device.
 I am publishing all the details and documentation under '[open source hardware](https://en.wikipedia.org/wiki/Open-source_hardware)' CC-BY-CA license, so everyone can build, adapt and sell it, as long as share under the same license**